evolvingweb/puppet-apt/README.md

 Manages the GPG keys that Apt uses to authenticate packages.

-**Note:** In most cases, we recommend using the `apt::key` define.
+**Note:** In most cases, we recommend using the `apt::key` defined type.
 It makes use of the `apt_key` type, but includes extra functionality to help prevent duplicate keys.

 ##### Parameters (all optional)